VMinachenkoReserve/vminachenko_portfolio/content/featured/YELP NLP Processing/index.md

   - • Tableau
 showInProjects: true
 ---
-* Preprocessed and combined data in Pandas
+* Preprocessed and combined data with Pandas
 * Analyzed and classified reviews in RapidMiner
 * Applied clustering methods and identified the groups of service problems
 * Visualized locations with unsatisfying performance on a map in Tableau